Joint and individual variation explained (JIVE) for integrated analysis of multiple data types

-Formally, a multi-block dataset consists of matrices $X_1,X_2,\hdots,X_k$ with $k \geq 2$.
+Formally, we focus on data for multiple matrices $X_1,X_2,\ldots,X_k$ with $k \geq2$.
 Each matrix has $n$ columns, corresponding to a common set of $n$ objects.
 The $i$th matrix $X_i$ has $p_i$ rows, each corresponding to a variable in a given measurement technology that varies from matrix to matrix.
-To give an example, for a given set of $n$ biological samples, the rows of $X_1$ might contain gene expression measurements (of dimension $p_1$), the rows of $X_2$ might contain genotype information, and the rows of $X_3$ might contain the concentration of different metabolites.
-The data matrices in a multi-block data set may be unified vertically into a single data matrix
+For example, in our application to GBM data the rows of $X_1$ contain gene expression measurements (of dimension $p_1 = 23\mbox{,}293$) and the rows of $X_2$ contain miRNA measurements (of dimension $p_2 = 534$) for the same set of 234 tissue samples ($n=234$).
+The $k$ matrices may be combined into a single data matrix

-where $p = p_1+p_2+...+p_k$.
+where $p = p_1+p_2+\cdots+p_k$.\vadjust{\goodbreak}

-Direct analysis of $X$ can be problematic as the size and scale of the constituent dataypes are often significantly different.
-To remove baseline differences between datatypes, it is helpful to row-center the data by subtracting the mean within each row.
-Datatypes may also be of different dimension ($p_i$) or differ in variability.
-To circumvent cases where ``the largest dataset wins", we scale each datatype by its total variation, or sum-of-squares.
-In particular, for each $i$ define $X_i^{\text{scaled}}$ = $\frac{X_i}{||X_i||}$, where $||\cdot||$ defines the \emph{Frobenious} norm $||A||^2 = \sum_{i,j} a_{ij}^2$.
-Then, $||X_i^{\text{scaled}}|| = 1$ for each $i$, and each datatype contributes equally to the total variation of the aggregated matrix
+Direct analysis of $X$ can be problematic as the size and scale of the constituent data types often differ.
+To remove baseline differences between data types, it is helpful to row-center the data by subtracting the mean within each row.
+Data types may also be of different dimension ($p_i$) or differ in variability.
+To circumvent cases where ``the largest data set wins,'' it is helpful to scale each data type by its total variation, or sum-of-squares.
+In particular, for each $i$ define $X_i^{\mathrm{scaled}}$ = $\frac{X_i}{\Vert X_i\Vert }$, where $\Vert \cdot\Vert $ defines the Frobenius norm $\Vert A\Vert^2 = \sum_{i,j} a_{ij}^2$.
+Then, $\Vert X_i^{\mathrm{scaled}}\Vert = 1$ for each~$i$, and each data type contributes equally to the total variation of the concatenated matrix